The Ceroc Story

 In the noughties, the reins of Ceroc were handed to Mike Ellard and membership figures climbed to 500,000.
-The Dance Department, under the new management of Tim Sant, a qualified school teacher and Dance Education specialist, was reinvented to bring the syllabus it in line with UK Dance curricula.
+The Dance Department was under the new management with Tim Sant, a qualified Dance Education specialist, who reinvented the syllabus to make the moves fresh and achievable for all.

-To this day, the Ceroc management team continue to scrutinise teaching methods, syllabus, dance movement and music styles to ensure members receive a full and varied educational experience in over 250 relaxed and social dance venues across the globe.
+To this day, the Ceroc management team continue to develop their teachers, their dance moves and their music styles to ensure our members receive an exciting and varied dance experience in over 250 relaxed and social venues across the globe.